IPMI-ICNS-UKE/AIMD.AI-for-microscopy-denoising/README.md

 - Basemodel_Hagen.ipynb if you use 16-bit data
 - FMD_to_Hagen_Transfer.ipynb if you use 16-bit data

-2) Put your training data in respective folders ("Daten/YourGT" and "Daten/YourNoisy")
+2) put your training data in respective folders ("Daten/YourGT" and "Daten/YourNoisy")
-3) Adjust variables path_GT and path_noisy in the notebook to path_GT = path/'Daten/YourGT' and path_noisy = path/'Daten/YourNoisy'
+3) adjust variables path_GT and path_noisy in the notebook to path_GT = path/'Daten/YourGT' and path_noisy = path/'Daten/YourNoisy'
-4) Adjust the filename to save 'YourModelName' and avoid overwriting prior models
+4) adjust the filename to save 'YourModelName' and avoid overwriting prior models
 5) run the notebook (set a proper learning rate using "learn_den.lr_find()" and set the number of epochs to train)
 6) the training progress is printed in the notebook and also saved in a .csv file

 ## Directly applying our models to your images
-1) Decide which model you want to use and run the corresponding notebook (do take note, that Hagen models use 16b input images, while the FMD model uses 8 bit input images):
+1) decide which model you want to use and run the corresponding notebook (do take note, that Hagen models use 16b input images, while the FMD model uses 8 bit input images):
 - Inference_Basemodel_FMD.ipynb
 - Inference_Basemodel_Hagen.ipynb
 - Inference_FMD_to_Hagen.ipynb (trained with either Actin or all Hagen data)

-2) Adjust path_GT and path_noisy variables to your test/target data folder (path_GT = path/'Daten/YourTest' and path_noisy = path/'Daten/YourTest')
+2) adjust path_GT and path_noisy variables to your test/target data folder (path_GT = path/'Daten/YourTest' and path_noisy = path/'Daten/YourTest')
-3) Adjust path_test variable to your test/target data folder (path_test = path/'Daten/YourTest')
+3) adjust path_test variable to your test/target data folder (path_test = path/'Daten/YourTest')
-4) Adjust path_preds variable as a folder to save your data in, e.g. path_preds = path/'Daten/YourPredictions'
+4) adjust path_preds variable as a folder to save your data in, e.g. path_preds = path/'Daten/YourPredictions'
 5) run the notebook for inference

 ## Directly applying models you trained
-1) Run steps 1-4 as listed above
+1) run steps 1-4 as listed above
-2) Adjust the filename of the model to load in the line: learn_den.load('YourModelName').to_fp16()
+2) adjust the filename of the model to load in the line: learn_den.load('YourModelName').to_fp16()
 3) run the notebook for inference

 ## Data structure of the repository